 4th spot: Mile 20-138th Street, Bronx

-After coming from the Bronx to Manhattan, a hill awaits the runners, aka “the wall” because it’s usually here where a number of runner give up, try to find a spot on that hill.
-The last 6 miles is proven to be the hardest part of the race for many.
+After coming from the Bronx to Manhattan, a hill awaits the runners, aka “the wall” because it’s usually here where a number of runners give up, and try to find a spot on that hill.
+The last 6 miles are the hardest part of the race for many.

 5th spot: Mile 25 to 26,2 south of Central Park, Manhattan

 If you have to pick one place to watch the New York Marathon, you must head to Central Park to watch the finish line.
-The hills and the last 3 miles at the finish line are cheered by thousand of spectators.
-The atmosphere alone is worth to watch then the race ends at a quarter of a mile on a hill.
+The hills and the last 3 miles at the finish line are cheered by thousands of spectators.
+The atmosphere alone is worth watching the race ends at a quarter of a mile on a hill.

-Here’s a map of the 2021 New York Marathon with the 5 spots:
+Here’s a map of the 2023 New York Marathon: